HarvardMapCollection/latinx-community-theaters/index.md

 Due in part to its multiple film revivals, one of the most famous portrayals of Latinx people in the United States is *West Side Story* written and composed by Arthur Laurents, Leonard Bernstein, and Stephen Sondheim.
 The play is also quite famous for featuring a mostly white cast playing Puerto Rican characters written by white Americans.
 The play opened on Broadway during the 1950s, a decade which also saw the largest influx of Puerto Ricans into the City of New York.
 This would represent the first large migration of Latinx folks into the City.

-While *West Side Story* continues to space in the larger context of theatrical representations of Latinx people in the United States, as Latinx immigrants arrived in New York they began to create spaces where they had the ability to represent themselves and create community in doing so.
+While *West Side Story* continues to hold space in the larger context of theatrical representations of Latinx people in the United States, as Latinx immigrants arrived in New York they began to create spaces where they had the ability to represent themselves and create community in doing so.
 This  project focuses on mapping those spaces created by Latinx folks for the sake of Latinx representation, space, and expression in New York City.

 ![Map depicting the five boroughs of New York with gradient.
 Darker purple areas demonstrate higher populations of New Yorkers responding to 2000 census as "Hispanic."
 Also demonstrating Latinx community theatres built since 1950.](media/Whole-Map-pts-pcts.png)